aseroff/check/README.md

 # v 1.0

-1. about and any other static pages?
+1. about and any other static pages? donate pages...
 1. testing

 # v 1.1